tri11103/tri11103/README.md

-- 👋 Hi, I’m @tri11103
+- 👋 Hi, I’m Tristan (@tri11103)
 - 👀 You can also find me on Github @tristandamron
-- 💡 I’m interested in GIS, software testing, teaching/mentoring, game development
+- 💡 I’m interested in GIS, software testing and automation, teaching/mentoring, game development
-- 🎮 I'm currently playing: Keyforge, GTA V, Resident Evil 7, Slime Rancher
+- 🎮 I'm currently playing: Keyforge, Warhammer Age of Sigmar, Slime Rancher
-- 💻 My portfolio: wwww.tristandamron.com

 <!---
 tri11103/tri11103 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.